qdcmedia123/fbi-wanted-ws/README.md

 ### Persistent Caching
 I can integrate Velero.io to our application which provides safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.
 For that we need to have bucket provider either and persistent volumes provider which is premium services provided by different cloud service provider

-### We can imporve
-- Delegate gzip, SSL to a reverse proxy
-- Documentation using Swagger.io
-- Enable brute force protection
-- Cluster monitoring tools
-- Resource Management
-- Keep evaluating the state of application
-- Brute Force Attack Prevention, Too many request
-- Avoid DOS attacks by explicitly setting when a process should crash
-- etc

 ### Caching

 Well, I have created service inside the Kubernetes cluster to serve Redis server to save the data to the permanent catch , so that we will not request to the server each time as peruser request to our backend server,

 Normally how we cache the data, for example I have list of wanted list and I have a lot of query such as get by office, locations, title it can be anything which is available in our each item attributes.